DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 ## Introduction

-This tutorial is aimed at advanced users who are familiar with [basic Grid concepts](./getting-started.md) and who want to add new functionality to the Grid by using the [React Core](../../../core/docs/guides/fundamentals.md) components.

-In this tutorial, we add to the Grid's toolbar a select box that filters the grid by a predefined column.
-The purpose of the tutorial is not to implement a valuable feature but to show how to extend the Grid's functionality.
+This tutorial shows how to use the [React Core](../../../core/docs/guides/fundamentals.md) components to extend the Grid's functionality.
+We add to the Grid's toolbar a select box that filters the grid by a predefined column.

-We start with the following code.
-As you can see, we use the Grid in the `Material-UI` theme.
+We start with the following code that configures the Grid in the `Material-UI` theme.

 *index.js:*
 ```jsx